wp-plugins/akeebabackupcore/readme.txt

 7. Want to automate your backups?
 Akeeba Backup will give you step by step instructions, specific to your site.

 == Changelog ==

+= 1.2.1.2 =
+* [HIGH] Core: the front-end backup was broken

+= 1.2.1.1 =
+* Core: WordPress.org was sending out unnecessary files with the package

 = 1.2.1 =
 * [HIGH] Control Panel icons not shown on some extremely low quality hosts which disable the innocuous parse_ini_file function.
 If you were affected SWITCH HOSTS, IMMEDIATELY!